cobalt-uoft/documentation/endpoints/transportation/README.md

 ## Format

-See the README for each individual endpoint.
+See the introduction for each endpoint for the respective format.